Being at the wrong place at the wrong time just might be the perfect plan for meeting Mr. Right.

 There is SO MUCH BOOZE in this movie, from the first blind date Nancy tries (at an engagement party) to the booze Elaine and her parents buy for the party to the tequila shots Nancy and Jack do–and beyond.
 If you matched them drink for drink you would be dead.
 Instead, I suggest a margarita and a tequila shot to get you in the party mood.

-Use Of Your Netflix Subscription: Date Night In
+Use Of Your Streaming Subscription: Date Night In

 There’s some cringe-worthy awkwardness here, especially as Jack and Nancy fumble through a first date–but by the time they start to feel a little more attraction (and enemistry), the movie becomes flat-out hilarious.
 It’s a perfect date movie for someone who doesn’t necessarily like Pretty People Flirting and Kissing movies.
 It’s one of my favorite new (well, to me) movies I’ve seen in awhile, but I don’t want to spoil it for those of you who haven’t seen it.
 Just rest assured that while it does follow certain rom-com tropes, the way they get to the happily-ever-after is genuinely funny and plenty satisfying.